 If you're also all-in with Alexa, and happen to own a fancy new 4K TV, the new $70 Fire TV is the logical choice over the stick.
-It streams 4K HDR Roku Streaming Stick Plus -- does all that too, but Amazon's voice features are much better.
-Being able to say "Alexa, play Orange is the New Black" into thin air and have your television react is pretty cool, and .and others, promising the best video quality those services have to offer.
-Of course, its direct competitor -- the identically priced
+It streams 4K HDR TV shows and movies from Netflix, Amazon and others, promising the best video quality those services have to offer.
+Of course, its direct competitor -- the identically priced Roku Streaming Stick Plus -- does all that too, but Amazon's voice features are much better.
+Being able to say "Alexa, play Orange is the New Black" into thin air and have your television react is pretty cool, and I'm pretty sure Roku knows it.

 If you don't care much about controlling TV hands-free with voice, however, the Roku is a better choice.
 The main reason is Roku's interface, which puts all apps on an equal footing.
 Fire TV, on the other hand, heavily steers you toward Amazon Video, at the expense of staples like Netflix and HBO.
 You can still use those apps easily enough but not without experiencing the hard sell -- a screen full of Amazon videos and promotions -- everywhere you look.

 Both $70 streamers work very well and run circles around the built-in app suites on most 4K TVs.
-They also cost less than any other 4K streamer aside from the, which lacks both a separate remote and Amazon Video, rendering it a distant third place in my book.
-The choice between the two, at least for folks unwilling to fork over for an or boils down to voice features (Amazon) vs. a neutral interface (Roku).
+They also cost less than any other 4K streamer aside from the Google Chromecast Ultra, which lacks both a separate remote and Amazon Video, rendering it a distant third place in my book.
+The choice between the two, at least for folks unwilling to fork over for an Apple TV 4K or Nvidia Shield boils down to voice features (Amazon) vs. a neutral interface (Roku).
 IMO Roku wins.
 Look for my Roku Streaming Stick Plus review soon.

 The show-centric Fire TV menu system should feel familiar to anyone who's used Netflix.
 It borrows heavily from that interface, with a prominent image at the top and rows of thumbnails below.
 Unlike Roku or Apple TV (or your phone) you can't fully customize the home screen layout, and as a result you'll see more Amazon content than anything else, but you can control some things.
 Your most recently used apps and a row called "your apps and games" both appear toward the top, offering easy access, and you can customize the latter row.

 Some apps like Netflix and HBO get "recommends" rows to show promoted titles, but only Amazon titles get a spot in the top Recent row.
-Text at the very top of the page labeled Your Videos, Movies and TV Shows lead to primarily to Amazon videos, rather than incorporate stuff from a bunch of sources, likedoes.
+Text at the very top of the page labeled Your Videos, Movies and TV Shows lead to primarily to Amazon videos, rather than incorporate stuff from a bunch of sources, like Apple's TV app does.
 Search results also tend to favor Amazon, although other services like Hulu and Netflix come up in results, too, if you click through.

 Voice control with Alexa and an Echo Dot worked very well, just like I found on other Fire TV devices.
 Launching Amazon shows was as simple as saying "Alexa, play Transparent," and most searches for non-Amazon shows returned relevant results.
 Commands like "Home" and "Launch Netflix" worked as expected, and I didn't have to use cumbersome phrasing like adding "on Fire TV" to the end of commands.